swcarpentry/shell-novice/04-loop.md

 > ## Doing a Dry Run {.challenge}
 >
+> A loop is a way to do many things at once --- or to make many mistakes at
+> once if it does the wrong thing.
+One way to check what a loop *would* do
+> is to echo the commands it would run instead of actually running them.
+>
 > Suppose we want to preview the commands the following loop will execute
 > without actually running those commands:
 >